Start your career in Health Care

 Accreditation

-Effective May 12, 2020, Mississippi Delta Community College Physical Therapist Assistant Program has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100 Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: accreditation@apta.org).
-If needing to contact the program/institution directly, please call Callie Bell at 662-332-0675 or email cbell@msdelta.edu.
+The Physical Therapist Assistant Program at Mississippi Delta Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: accreditation@apta.org; website: http://www.capteonline.org.
+The program’s current status is probationary accreditation; for more information see https://www.capteonline.org/about-capte/recent-actions-and-updates/recent-actions.
+If needing to contact the program/institution directly, please 662-332-0675 or email cbell@msdelta.edu.

 Professional Licensure Requirements